LaurentRDC/npstreams/README.rst

 	avg = np.average(images, axis = 2)

-If the :data:`source` iterable provided 1000 images, the above routine would not work on most machines.
+If the :code:`source` iterable provided 1000 images, the above routine would not work on most machines.
 Moreover, what if we want to transform the images one by one before averaging them?
 What about looking at the average while it is being computed?
 Let's look at an example::